 - The incidence and cost of treating mental health concerns are increasing.

-We’ll contact you by your preferred way of hearing from us by mid-March 2021.
+We’ll contact you by your preferred way of hearing from us, either by email or letter in March 2024.

-You can also find information about your premium change by:
+In March 2024, you can also find information about your premium by:

 - logging in to online member services and going to My Cover then Cover Details.